Opening and closing times for our locations with a list of upcoming exceptions

 The UNH Library supports the educational and research activities of the students, faculty, and staff of the University of New Hampshire while serving New Hampshire residents as a research-level library and depository for US and NH government publications.
 The UNH Library includes the main Dimond Library, three branch libraries for physical sciences and engineering, and a library storage facility.
 Dimond Library houses collections in the social sciences, humanities, business, health and human services, education, earth sciences, and government documents (including maps).
 Dimond Library is also the home of the Dimond Academic Commons, the Douglas and Helena Milne Special Collections and Archives, and the University Museum.

-Library locations offer wireless Internet access, computer workstations, individual study and collaborative group work spaces, and experienced reference assistance.
+Library locations offer wireless Internet access, computer workstations, individual study and collaborative group work spaces, and assistance by knowledgeable librarians and staff.
 As part of a public university, the UNH Library is open to all.